-Bland’s dream of becoming a European Tour winner finally came true at the age of 48 and at the 478th attempt in May’s BetFred British Masters at The Belfry.
+Bland’s dream of becoming a DP World Tour winner finally came true at the age of 48 and at the 478th attempt in the 2021 BetFred British Masters at The Belfry.

-Beating Guido Migliozzi in a play-off made him the oldest first-time champion in Tour history - only Malcom Mackenzie had made more starts before winning – and was followed by him becoming the oldest player to lead the U.S. Open at the halfway stage as the greatest season of his long career continued.
+Beating Guido Migliozzi in a play-off made him the oldest first-time champion in Tour history - only Malcom Mackenzie had made more starts before winning – and Bland went on to become the oldest player to lead the US Open at the halfway stage.

-Then in 2017 he finished a stroke behind Andres Romero at the BMW International Open, a month later tied for 22nd in what was only his second Open Championship start (his first was way back in 1998) and last November came joint-second at the Alfred Dunhill Championship in South Africa.
+Then, in 2017, he finished a stroke behind Andres Romero at the BMW International Open, a month later tied for 22nd in what was only his second Open Championship start.